TobiasWeber/IMLR/README.md

 ## Installation

 This instruction assumes that you have an octave installation with the statistics package installed.
-Then you can clone this and have a look at the scripts folder in which example simulations are performed for user input graphs in an adjacency list format.
+Then you can clone this repository and have a look at the scripts folder in which example simulations are performed for user input graphs in an adjacency list format.

 ## Usage